 We are working members of the Roundtable on Sustainable Palm Oil (RSPO), supporting the production and uptake of sustainable palm.
 RSPO covers the whole supply chain and our suppliers are also members.

-All the palm oil we buy comes from sustainable sources and our spreads production facility is fully certified against the RSPO certification standard – RSPO Principles and Criteria.
+All the palm oil we buy is certified sustainable and our spreads production facility is fully certified against the RSPO certification standard – RSPO Principles and Criteria.

 We work closely with our palm supplier which is active in building sustainable practices and transparency in the sector and throughout the supply chain.
 We meet with our supplier annually to assess its activities and those of its supply chain.